 | Centrip Editorial Board

-Centrip's Top 7 Cherry Blossoms Viewing Spots in Central Japan for 2021
+Central Japan's Top 7 Cherry Blossoms Spots in 2022

-Sakura, the image of spring in Japan!
+Sakura, cherry blossoms, the image of spring in Japan!
 Imagine the natural beauty of Japan, accented with delicate pink petals of cherry blossoms dancing on a gentle breeze.
 Everyone in Japan imagines this as they plan Ohanami parties (flower viewing) every spring.
 You too can enjoy this magnificent scene here, in Central Japan!
-Before planning your trip, don't forget to check the weather forecasts as sakura can be a finicky flower.
+Before planning your trip, don't forget to check the weather forecasts as cherry blossoms are delicate.

 Come to Tsuruma Park and feast while viewing the sakura (Nagoya City, Aichi Prefecture)